FlaccidFacade/cliSkeleton/README.md

   The Report class is created in a way so reports can be created per student for easier addition of future features.

+  naming styles should follow pep 8 for readability

+  doc strings should follow google for readabilty

+  different import styles for testing ability, readability, and usability.
+    in test use this form: import src.modules.module_name as foo in src use this form: from modules.module_name import ClassName

 # First time use Developement
   0) Clone/fork the repo